cyverse-gis/focus-forum/atmo/README.md

 # Descriptions

-The following scripts install GIS software on an Atmosphere or Jetstream VM
+The following scripts install GIS software on an Atmosphere or Jetstream VM running Ubuntu 16.04 (Xenial).
+A GUI image is preferred, but not required if you don't want / need one.

+## First Steps

+Start an Atmosphere or Jetstream instance running  Linux [Ubuntu 14.04](https://atmo.cyverse.org/application/images/1135) or [16.04 GUI base](https://atmo.cyverse.org/application/images/1453).

+Allow the instance to reach 'active' status.
+Instances  typically take 3-7 minutes to boot up the first time.

 Log into the Apache Guacamole web shell to access terminal.